Robert Holt (American football)

 Robert James Holt (born October 4, 1959) is an American former professional football player who was a wide receiver for the Buffalo Bills of the National Football League (NFL) in 1982.
-He played college football for the Baylor Bears and was selected in the sixth round of the 1981 NFL draft.
+He played college football for the Baylor Bears and was selected 161st overall in the sixth round of the 1981 NFL draft.

 As of 2022, Holt is a Physical Education Instructor at Gadsden Elementary in New Mexico.